GRASSP

 RECOMMENDED USE

 The GRASSP is recommended for use in the early acute phase to any point in the post-injury time-course, particularly when a change in neurological status is the construct of interest.
 The GRASSP is intended for use with traumatic cervical SCI patients that are being followed for recovery of the upper limb.
-The GRASSP V1 is not designed for the non-traumatic SCI populations, pediatric population or SCI candidates undergoing tendon transfer/peripheral nerve transfer surgery as yet.
-Further development is required for the GRASSP to meet the needs of these specific groups.
+The GRASSP V1 is not designed for the non-traumatic SCI populations.
+Some work has been done that makes recommendations for GRASSP V1 use in the pediatric population.
+Currently there is some field testing being conducted to determine how GRASSP can be used with the tendon transfer/peripheral nerve transfer surgery groups.

 The GRASSP measure is for use by clinicians in the clinical setting as a clinical outcome measure, researchers in the clinical/research setting as a primary or secondary outcome measure, and academics who are involved in investigator driven research.
 The developers and funding agencies that have supported GRASSP development would like to promote widespread use in both clinical and research settings.
 If you are interested in purchasing a GRASSP Kit please go to Products and Purchasing tab now.